Luis Guzman

 Luis Guzman in the series "John from Cincinnati"

-Another film related to the theme of drugs was released in 2015.
-In the series "Narcos", Luis masterfully transformed into the creator of drug cartel Gonzalo Rodriguez Gacha.
+Another drug-themed project came in 2015.
+In the series "Narcos", Luis masterfully transformed into drug cartel founder Gonzalo Rodriguez Gacha.

 Luis Guzman in the series "Narcos"